-How Attorney Randy Collins Investigates Domestic Violence Cases
+How Lawyer Randy Collins Investigates Domestic Violence Cases

 Helpful facts are those that point to the innocence of the accused or that raise a reasonable doubt about guilt.
 In a domestic violence case, they include: